freistil/freistilbox-docs/source/tech_faq/allow_from_ip.md

 ---
-title: How can I restrict IP addresses in .htaccess with the load balancer in front?
+title: How can I restrict access to a number of IP addresses?
 zendesk-id: 201084505
 tags:
   - security
 ---

-Your application boxes don't get their requests directly from your visitors but via our Edge Routers and the Content Cache/Load Balancer.
-Using the sender IP in `.htaccess` to block certain addresses like in the following snippet can not work because the sender will always be one of the Load Balancer nodes.
+If you want to limit access to your website instance to a small number of IP addresses, for example before the official launch, you'd usually use the following lines in your `.htaccess` file:

 ```
 Deny from All